 Mark from the Blunt Bean Counter claimed he was taking the summer off, however, it looks like he will leave us with something to read with, The Best of The Blunt Bean Counter – Cottages – Cost Base Additions, are They a New CRA Audit Target?
 They are a pretty big target, that is for sure.
 Speaking of the CRA, remember how they pay out is going to change and Government Cheques are Going Away.

 You do realize that as you age, your career planning goals need to change to, correct?
 Mark from Second Career search, reminds us of this with, Career Planning for The Over 55 Crowd (I am almost in that bracket).
-When you retire you will have to change your spending patterns, but Barry from Money We Have wants to know Are you a seasonal spender?
-No, I squander my funds all year round.
 In an interesting twist Larry MacDonald did a piece on Tom Drake (another friend of this site) in the Globe and Mail, Financial analyst lowers investing fees with Vanguard and iShares.
 Stats Canada may publish monthly inflation numbers, but Marie from Boomer and Echo brings us The Real Cost of Living.

 UCCB Changes Explained

 Preet has an older video where he explains the new UCCB rules coming into play, now:

 - January 2nd Random Thoughts on 2014, Welcome to MMXV and #BestOf

 - January 9th Frigid Temps, Plunging Oil, Paris and #BestThisWeek

 - January 16th Canadian Economy on the Edge, Frigid Temps and #BestThisWeek